bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module6_lab.md

 **Notes**:

--   As you look at the reports, try running BLAST via the [NCBI website](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch) on some of the overrepresented sequences to get an idea of what they might be.
+-   As you look at the reports, try running BLAST via the [NCBI website](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch) on some of the overrepresented sequences, by copy/paste, to get an idea of what they might be.

 ***Question: What do overrepresented sequences map to?***